Polish firm opens cutting-edge solar energy plant - RFI

 The first commercial orders have come in from the Internet of Things and construction sectors.

+She told AFP that the perovskite solar modules were tested in outer space simulators, "to excellent results".

+A pliant perovskite solar panel the size of an A3 sheet of paper "proved successful as a phone charger and other kinds of electronic equipment during a Himalayan expedition, under extreme weather conditions," she said.

-The company has received funding from Poland's green energy leader Columbus Energy and multimillionaire Japanese investor Hideo Sawada.
+The company, whose team numbers 70 people from 15 countries, has received funding from Poland's green energy leader Columbus Energy and multimillionaire Japanese investor Hideo Sawada.

-The firm is now preparing to launch on the Warsaw Stock Exchange and is also mulling new factories in Europe or perhaps Japan.#photo1
+The firm is now preparing to launch on the Warsaw Stock Exchange and is also mulling new factories in Europe or perhaps Japan.#photo3

 "Of all the photovoltaic systems in Europe, only four percent are manufactured on the continent," said Malinkiewicz.